some-natalie/home-configs/iommu/FEDORA.md

 ### Prerequisites
 - Fedora 26 (fresh install off the live USB image)
+- Computer with
-- Computer with two graphics cards (in my case, identical, but they don't need to be)
+  - Two graphics cards (in my case identical, but they don't need to be)
+  - Motherboard with the Intel 200 series chipset (Union Point)
 - A fresh backup of anything you don't care to lose

 ### Setup and configuration of the host machine
 1. Add RPM Fusion
-    ```shell
+    ```
     sudo dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm
     ```